Trust and transparency guide

 Quick answer

-Show participants your raffle draw was fair with a visible entry list, timestamped winner screen, no-repeat mode, and shareable result notes.
+Show participants your raffle draw was fair with a visible entry list, a timestamped winner result, and clear notes about the draw process.

 Show the entry list or entry count